schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization.
 See [this page](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) for an introduction to SCPs and the value they add.

 This module allows using various SCPs as described below.
-We try to adhere to best practices of not attaching SCPs to the root of the organisation when possible; in the event you need to pass a list of OU names, be sure to have the exact name as the matching is case sensitive.
+We try to adhere to best practices of not attaching SCPs to the root of the organization when possible; in the event you need to pass a list of OU names, be sure to have the exact name as the matching is case sensitive.

 #### Deny ability to disable Security Hub